2005–2006 Thai political crisis: August 2006 attempted car bombing

 On 24 August 2006, a car containing 67 kilograms of explosives was stopped near Thaksin's residence in Thonburi.
 Metropolitan Police Bureau Commissioner Lt-General Wiroj Jantharangsee noted that the explosives in the car were completely assembled, equipped with a remote unit sensor and ready to be detonated, and would have a blast radius of around one kilometre.
 Pol Major Kamthorn Ooycharoen, head of the police bomb-disposal squad at the scene, also noted that the bomb was live and ready for detonation.
-The bomb was composed of sticks TNT, M-8 military fuses, TNT, C-4 plastic explosives, a remote control unit, and nine plastic containers containing ammonium nitrate fuel oil (ANFO).
-The car was driven by Lieutenant Thawatchai Klinchana, former personal chauffeur of Pallop Pinmanee, Deputy Director of Internal Security Operations Command (ISOC).
+The bomb was composed of sticks of TNT, M-8 military fuses, TNT, C-4 plastic explosives, a remote control unit, and nine plastic containers containing ammonium nitrate fuel oil (ANFO).
+The car was driven by Lieutenant Thawatchai Klinchana, former personal chauffeur of Pallop Pinmanee, deputy director of Internal Security Operations Command (ISOC).
 Police found that the car had left ISOC headquarters earlier that morning.
 Thawatchai was immediately arrested and Pallop was released from his position.

 Pallop denied all involvement, noting that "If had wanted to do it, I would have done it more subtly...In my career, I have led death squads.
 If I had wanted to kill him, the Prime Minister would not have escaped."
-He also claimed that "the explosives were being transported, they were not assembled to be detonated."
+He also claimed that "the explosives were being transported, they were not assembled to be detonated".
 Government critics claimed that the car bomb was a government conspiracy.
 Five army officers were later arrested for their role in the plot.
 Lt-General Pirach Swamivat, a schoolmate of Pallop's at the Chulachomklao Royal Military Academy, said he believed that Pallop had been framed.
-He said it might have something to do with Pallop having sent his men to guard Maj-General Chamlong Srimuang, another Culachomklao schoolmate, who has become critical of Thaksin and is a leader of the anti-government People's Alliance for Democracy.Three officers, including Thawatchai, were released after the military overthrew the Thaksin government.
+He said it might have something to do with Pallop having sent his men to guard Maj-General Chamlong Srimuang, another Culachomklao schoolmate, who has become critical of Thaksin and is a leader of the anti-government People's Alliance for Democracy.Three officers, including Thawatchai, were released after the military overthrew the Thaksin government.After spending more than 15 years in self-imposed exile, Thaksin Shinawatra returned to Thailand on 22 August 2023, where he was immediately taken into custody upon arrival.Soon after his return, Thaksin’s eight-year prison sentence was commuted to one year by a royal pardon issued by King Maha Vajiralongkorn.In 2024, Thaksin was formally indicted on a lèse-majesté charge stemming from comments he made in a 2015 interview, a case that attracted considerable political attention.On 18 November 2025, the Thai Supreme Court ordered Thaksin to pay 17.6 billion baht in back taxes related to the 2006 sale of Shin Corporation shares.Thaksin’s political influence remained substantial during this period; his daughter Paetongtarn Shinawatra became Prime Minister in 2024 but was removed from office on 29 August 2025, triggering renewed political uncertainty.